pingswept/me30-website/content/logistics/projects.md

 ---
 # Projects 5 and 6: Build an intrepid robot

 Projects 5 and 6 are, in a sense, one mega-project.
 In the first part, P5, you and your team build a robot.
-In the second part, P6, you and your team modify the robot to deliver a payload under specific constraints.
+In the second part, P6, you and your team modify the robot to deliver a payload under specific diabolical constraints.

 ### Requirements for project 6
 ### Due Monday, Dec.
 18